The Ultimate Guide to: The Quilter Nations Series

 - Capacity: 73,931

 The Principality Stadium, formerly known as the Millennium Stadium, is the beating heart of Welsh rugby and a fortress for the national team.
-Situated in the center of Cardiff, it is famed for its electric atmosphere, particularly when the roof is closed, creating a cauldron-like experience for both players and spectators.
+Situated in the centre of Cardiff, it is famed for its electric atmosphere, particularly when the roof is closed, creating a cauldron-like experience for both players and spectators.
 The retractable roof allows matches to proceed in any weather, ensuring the passionate Welsh crowds are always at full voice.
-Renowned for the incredible matchday experience, the Principality Stadium has hosted some of the most thrilling and dramatic Autumn Nations Series encounters, with a deep connection to Welsh rugby culture.
+Renowned for the incredible matchday experience, the Principality Stadium has hosted some of the most thrilling and dramatic Quilter Nations Series encounters, with a deep connection to Welsh rugby culture.
 The stadium’s central location also allows fans to immerse themselves in the vibrant atmosphere of Cardiff on matchday.

 The Pegasus Lounge is Corinthian Sports’ premier VIP experience, providing a unique and unforgettable day at the best sporting events in the UK and beyond.
 This exclusive offering is perfect for guests seeking a high-quality experience filled with guest speakers, exclusive merchandise, interactive entertainment, and more!